Hepatitis B, Chronic

 A few patients with chronic hepatitis develop manifestations of cholestasis (eg, jaundice, pruritus, pale stools, steatorrhea).

 Extrahepatic manifestations may include polyarteritis nodosa and glomerular disease.

-The diagnosis of chronic hepatitis B is suspected in patients with suggestive symptoms and signs, incidentally noted elevations in aminotransferase levels, or previously diagnosed acute hepatitis.
+The diagnosis of chronic hepatitis B is suspected in patients with any of the following:

 Diagnosis is confirmed by finding positive hepatitis B surface antigen (HBsAg) and IgG anti-HBc and negative IgM antibody to HBcAg (anti-HBc—see Table: Hepatitis B Serology*) and by measuring hepatitis B virus DNA (quantitative HBV-DNA).

 Hepatitis B Serology*